vermaprerna/vermaprerna.github.io/README.md

 # Personal Portfolio, Frontend Development

-In this project I made a personal portfolio with the help of BootStrap.
+In this project I made a personal portfolio with the help of HTML, CSS, JavaScript and BootStrap .
 From this project I learnt to:

 1. Add interactivity to web pages with JavaScript.
 2. Describe the basics of Cascading Style Sheets (CSS3).